GateNLP/gateplugin-Format_Bdoc/docs/index.md

 This representation tries to be as simple as possible while still representing everything that can be represented in a GATE `SimpleDocument` instance.
 The representation is also almost identical to how `Document` instances are represented in the Python `gatenlp` package and thus ideal for exchanging GATE documents between Java GATE and Python `gatenlp`.
+The representation is also aware of the differences between Python and Java of how Unicode strings are represented and allows to convert annotation offsets between the two.

 This plugin allows to save and load GATE Documents represented as BasicDocument instances in the following formats:
 * JSON